eburghar/gil/README.md

 [TOC]

-`glctl` aims to ease interactions between a local git repository and its Gitlab counterpart, and to achieve that goal:
+`glctl` aims to ease interactions between a local git repository and its GitLab counterpart, and to achieve that goal:

-- it uses oauth2 authentication: meaning that if your browser is connected to Gitlab no password is requested, and
+- it uses oauth2 authentication: meaning that if your browser is connected to GitLab no password is requested, and

-- try to infer reasonable default arguments based on repository informations (project name, tag, ...) and the Gitlab context (pipeline status, ...), so you don't have unnecessary words to type for the common cases.
+- tries to infer reasonable default arguments based on repository information (project name, tag, ...) and the GitLab context (pipeline status, ...), so you don't have unnecessary words to type for the common cases,

+- shows the least amount of information and maximizing its usefulness

 It offers for the moment only 4 commands that are part of my regular workflows and spared me a lot of time from the web interface.
-It is easy to add new commands though so feel free to fork or send PR.
+It is easy to add new commands though as the application skeleton is in place, so feel free to fork or send PR.

-  - `archive`: allows to extract projects archives from a Gitlab instance whithout having to install git or a shell or any toolchain (npm, pypi, ...), greatly reducing the surface attack and execution speed.
+  - `archive`: allows extracting projects archives from a GitLab instance without having to install git or a shell or any tool chain (npm, pypi, ...), greatly reducing the surface attack and execution speed.
 It's specially useful in containers that need to specialize really quickly at initialization and extract a defined set of archives.

-  - `tags`: allows to protect and unprotect tags
+  - `tags`: allows (un)protecting tags

   - `pipeline`: triggers a pipeline creation, see status, get log, cancel and retry

-  - `project`: display information about gitlab project (mainly to open the page in the browser)
+  - `project`: display information about GitLab project (mainly to open the page in the browser)

 ## General use

 ```
-glctl 0.5.4
+glctl 0.5.5

-Usage: glctl [-c <config>] [-v] [-o] [--color <color>] [--no-cache] <command> [<args>]
+Usage: glctl [-c <config>] [-v] [-o] [-u] [--color <color>] [--no-cache] <command> [<args>]

-Interact with Gitlab API
+Interact with GitLab API

 Options:
   -c, --config      configuration file containing gitlab connection parameters
   -v, --verbose     more detailed output
   -o, --open        try to open links whenever possible
+  -u, --url         show urls
   --color           color mode: auto (default), always or never
   --no-cache        don't save oidc login to cache
   --help            display usage information